-If this S corporation has an interest in a partnership (also considered a pass-through entity), that partnership is required to withhold Utah income tax on Utah income allocated to this S corporation.
+If this S corporation has an interest in a partnership (also considered a pass-through entity), that partnership must withhold Utah income tax on Utah income allocated to this S corporation.
 The partnership must provide a Schedule K-1 showing the amount of Utah withholding tax paid on behalf of this S corporation.
 This withholding tax must be reported on TC-250 and then be allocated to the shareholders of this S corporation to be claimed on their personal returns.
 Enter this previous pass-through entity withholding tax for each shareholder on Schedules K and K-1.

 The S corporation may request a waiver of withholding tax and any associated penalty and interest for all or selected shareholders who filed and paid tax on their personal returns on the Utah income from this S corporation.
-The tax must be paid on or before the S corporation's return due date, including extensions (see UC §59-10-1403.2(5)).
-See Schedule N instructions in this book for more details.
+The tax must be paid on or before the S corporation's return due date, including extensions (see UCA §59-10-1403.2(5)).